 Open the Project you want to export Assets from.

-Choose Assets > Export Package… from the menu to bring up the Exporting Package dialog box.
-(See Fig 4: Exporting Package dialog box.)
+Choose Assets > Export Package from the menu to bring up the Exporting Package dialog box.
+(See Exporting Package dialog box image below.)

 In the dialog box, select the Assets you want to include in the package by clicking on the boxes so they are checked.

 Leave the include dependencies box checked to auto-select any Assets used by the ones you have selected.

-Click on Export to bring up the File Explorer (Windows) or Finder (Mac) and choose where you want to store your package file.
+Click on Export to bring up the file explorer, and choose where you want to store your package file.

 Name and save the package anywhere you like.

 See in Glossary and export a package with all dependencies, then Unity exports all Models, Textures and other Assets that appear in the Scene as well.
 This can be a quick way of exporting several Assets without manually locating them all.

 Sometimes you may want to change the contents of a package and create a newer, updated version of your Asset package.
 To do this: